-“So without proper preservation, much of the history of basket making has been lost and is simply speculated upon.”
+“… much of the history of basket making has been lost and is simply speculated upon.”

-Although it is purely speculation, it is believed that many of these baskets are thousands, if not millions, of years old.
+Indeed, although it is purely speculation, it is believed that many of these baskets are thousands, if not millions, of years old.
 They were formed by a process of gradual accumulation of plastic particles which, over time, built up to form the delicate patterns of threads and spaces we see today, not unlike a modern man-made weave.

 Likewise, observers have long speculated about the distinctive patterns of these baskets and their purpose.
 There seems to be no obvious reason as to why each basket should possess its own unique colour, shape and pattern but one theory is that each basket fulfilled a specific function within its own eco-sphere.